NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 + label_noise_sweep: bool, true iff this experiment is part of the label noise sweep
 + batch_size_sweep: bool, true iff this experiment is part of the batch size sweep
 + regularization_sweep: bool, true iff this experiment is part of the regularization sweep
++ learning_rate_batch_size_sweep: bool, true iff this experiment is part of the learning rate x batch size sweep
++ size_adjusted_regularization_sweep: bool, true iff this experiment is part of the size-adjusted regularization sweep
++ optimizer_sweep: bool, true iff this experiment is part of the optimizer sweep
 + activation: string, the activation function used for hidden layers
 + batch: string, a nickname for the experimental batch this experiment belongs to
 + batch_size: uint32, minibatch size
 + dataset: string, name of the dataset used
 + depth: uint8, number of layers
 + early_stopping: string, early stopping policy
-+ epochs: uint32, number of training epochs in this run
++ epochs: uint32, number of training epochs in this repetition
 + input_activation: string, input activation function
 + kernel_regularizer: string, null if no regularizer is used
-+ kernel_regularizer.l1: float32, L1 regularization penalty coefficient
++ kernel_regularizer_l1: float32, L1 regularization penalty coefficient
-+ kernel_regularizer.l2: float32, L2 regularization penalty coefficient
++ kernel_regularizer_l2: float32, L2 regularization penalty coefficient
-+ kernel_regularizer.type: string, name of kernel regularizer used (null if none used)
++ kernel_regularizer_type: string, name of kernel regularizer used (null if none used)
 + label_noise: float32, amount of label noise applied to dataset before training (.05 means 5% label noise)
 + learning_rate: float32, learning rate used
 + optimizer: string, name of the optimizer used